 msdm a nomadic house-studio-gallery for photographic art and curatorial research, an expanded practice of the artist's book, photobook publishing and peer-to-peer collaboration created by contemporary artist paula roush

-TITLE PROJECT: Photobook Pop-up #1
+TITLE PROJECT: [ #1 ] Photobook Popup

-AUTHOR: paula roush collab with Photography
+AUTHOR: msdm collab with Photography

 at the School of Arts and Creative Industries